-I thought I would write a Coronovirus diary, as I read one blog on behaviour from Toronto and found it interesting from a psychological perspective.
+I thought I would write a Coronovirus diary, as I read one blog on behaviour during the pandemic from Toronto and found it interesting from a psychological perspective.

 Here, in our small town we have over four coffee shops; all are shut down and have been for a couple of weeks.
 There is a sign on the Coffee 1 store which reads “we know you wanted us to keep going” but they decided it was best to close.
 I suppose they must have made this decision before the government advice came into force.
 I don’t know because way back on the 12 th March I was visiting my former home town, Shaftesbury and visiting relatives when I became quite upset.
 At the time the general consensus seemed to be that this was an old person’s disease, or that the elderly were more susceptible.
 There was a lack of clear knowledge.
 My son, a trainee doctor, rang me on that day and suggested I tell his grandmother to go into complete self-isolation.
 He is level headed so I knew this was serious.
 I rang her straight away, and she went into immediate lock down.
 I’m sharing this personal story/ history because I feel it’s important.

-I never returned to the coffee shop, even though before that I’d been a daily visitor.
+Eventually, I returned to the coffee shop; before this sudden, dramatic change to our lives, I’d been a daily visitor.
 Like Ernest Hemingway, I found it stimulating sitting in a coffee shop to write.